Dead Beautiful

 Gottfried academy.
 While enrolled, Renée discovers a series of enigmas, most surrounding her school, her boyfriend, and eventually herself.
 The novel was released to critical acclaim in 2010, with a sequel, Life Eternal, following in 2012.

 Overview

 Dead Beautiful introduces Renée Winters, a thoughtful and alluring girl from California with a largely soft-spoken demeanor.
 On her sixteenth birthday, she finds the deceased bodies of her parents in a forest.
 Both are discovered with gauze in their mouths after apparently suffering heart attacks.
-Soon afterward, Renée's grandfather who left contact to the family after a dispute sends her to a seemingly gothic boarding school called Gottfried Academy in Maine.
+Soon afterward, Renée's grandfather, who separated from the family after a dispute, sends her to a seemingly gothic boarding school called Gottfried Academy in Maine.
 Upon arrival, she befriends a girl named Eleanor, and becomes romantically linked to a mysterious boy named Dante.
 It soon becomes apparent that Renée is somehow able to detect dead bodies, while other paranormal enigmas surround her and Dante as well.
 After learning of a death similar to those of her parents, and finding that other students have gone missing, Renée begins to investigate a supernatural mystery.